Semyonov

 Discover to your surprise that Semyonov is a little Paris!

-Semyonov is a city of five squares and a "little Paris", all because the plan for its settlement was approved by Catherine II at the end of the 18th century, and the classical principles of French urban planning are reflected in its radial layout.
-It is almost impossible to see this except from a bird's-eye view, but just keep it in mind, and walk along Lenin Street in the centre as if you are somewhere on Vendome Square.
-Be wary of the pigeons, there are a lot of them here!
+Semyonov is called a city of five squares and a «little Paris», all because the plan for its settlement was approved by Catherine II at the end of the XVIII century, and the classical principles of French urban planning are reflected in its radial layout.
+You can see this layout from a bird's-eye view only, but just keep it in mind, and try to walk along Lenina Street in the town center as if you are somewhere on Vendome Square.
+Be careful with the pigeons, there are a lot of them here!

 02